Sustainability Awareness Week 2023

 Genspace Scholars

 The FIT Genspace Scholars Program provides FIT undergraduate students the opportunity to develop and complete research at the state-of-the-art Genspace Laboratory in Brooklyn during the spring semester.
 Learn more about the scholars program and how to apply.
+Application details can found on our website.

 FIT GenSpace Scholars